gatsbyjs/gatsby/docs/contributing/code-contributions.md

   - Begin by adding unit tests with Jest.
   - If you want to test out this feature in a more real-world application you can also consider adding [integration tests](https://github.com/gatsbyjs/gatsby/tree/master/integration-tests) and [end-to-end tests](https://github.com/gatsbyjs/gatsby/tree/master/e2e-tests).
   - If you're unsure on how to add tests or which types of test, ask in a comment in the pull request
-- Once you're done, make sure all unit tests still pass: `yarn test`.
+- Once you're done, make sure all unit tests still pass: `pnpm run test`.
-  - To run tests for a single package you can run: `yarn jest <package-name>`.
+  - To run tests for a single package you can run: `pnpm run jest <package-name>`.
-  - To run a single test file you can run: `yarn jest <file-path>`.
+  - To run a single test file you can run: `pnpm run jest <file-path>`.
   - Once you push your changes to GitHub, the CI will run tests in a controlled environment and might uncover failures on e.g. different type of machines (Linux vs. Windows)

 If you're adding e2e tests and want to run them against local changes:

-- In the root of the monorepo, run `yarn lerna run build --scope=<package-name>` where `package-name` is the directory containing the changes you're testing.
+- In the root of the monorepo, run `pnpm run lerna run build --scope=<package-name>` where `package-name` is the directory containing the changes you're testing.
 - Run `gatsby-dev` inside your specific e2e test directory, for example `e2e-tests/themes/development-runtime`.
-- While the previous step is running, open a new terminal window and run `yarn test` in that same e2e test directory.
+- While the previous step is running, open a new terminal window and run `pnpm run test` in that same e2e test directory.

 ### Troubleshooting

 At any point during the contributing process the Gatsby team would love to help!
 For help with a specific problem you can [open an Discussion on GitHub](https://github.com/gatsbyjs/gatsby/discussions/categories/help).
 Or drop in to [our Discord server](https://gatsby.dev/discord) for general community discussion and support.

 - When you went through the initial setup some time ago and now want to contribute something new, you should make sure to [sync your fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) with the latest changes from the primary branch on [gatsbyjs/gatsby](https://github.com/gatsbyjs/gatsby).
 Otherwise, you might run into issues where files are not found as they were renamed, moved, or deleted.
-- After syncing your fork, run `yarn run bootstrap` to compile all packages.
+- After syncing your fork, run `pnpm run bootstrap` to compile all packages.
 When files or tests depend on the build output (files in `/dist` directories) they might fail otherwise.
-- Make sure to run `yarn run watch` on the packages' source code you're changing.
+- Make sure to run `pnpm run watch` on the packages' source code you're changing.

 ## How to open a pull request